ahierro/simple-online-store-java/README.md

 ### Project Purpose
 This project was build to be part of my personal portfolio.
-It is just a sample code that is not intended to be used in production.
+It is just a sample code not intended to be used in production.
 This Spring Boot application provides a REST API for an oversimplified ecommerce website without integration with payment or delivery methods.
 It includes CRUD operations for Product, Category, User, PurchaseOrder and PurchaseOrderLine entities.
 It also includes a simple authentication mechanism using JWT.